hhandika/clicov/README.md

 clicov -w
 ```

-To view summary of user selected country cases, use the command -c and add the country two-letter <a href='https://www.iban.com/country-codes'>ISO2 code</a>.
+To view summary of a selected country cases, use the command -c and add the country two-letter <a href='https://www.iban.com/country-codes'>ISO2 code</a>.
 You can also use the country name, but ISO2 codes are less prone to errors, particularly for multi-word country names.

 ```
 clicov -c [country-iso2-code]